complxalgorithm/TweetKeywordMapper/README.md

 search:          search Twitter for Tweets containing a specific keyword, then map results
 read:            import Tweet data from a CSV/XLSX file, then map results
 counts:          tally the count for each unique value of a field from a CSV/XLSX file
+map_field:       map preexisting results field from shapefile using GeoPandas
 create_file:     create a CSV or XLSX file to use for writing and importing Tweet data
 delete_terrs:    delete US territories from US state boundaries shapefile
 download_shp:    download US State boundaries shapefile from US Census Bureau website